Considering a water fast and curious about when you’ll stop feeling hungry?

 And then the grizzly bear makes his/her appearance, growling and grumbling until a plate of food is put before him/her.

-What this person hasn’t realised is that the relationship to eating and hunger, or more precisely, the control of that relationship is in their hands.
+What this person hasn’t realised is that the relationship between eating and hunger, or more precisely, the control of that relationship is in their hands.

 People think they’re at the mercy of their hunger and they absolutely must eat.
 But if they went through that peak moment, their hunger would (eventually) begin to subside.